zonemaster/zonemaster/docs/public/installation/zonemaster-gui.md

 Make sure Zonemaster-GUI is properly installed.

-1. Point your browser at `http://localhost/` (or the address of the server where you installed Zonemaster Web GUI).
+1. Point your browser at `http://localhost/` (or the address of the server where you installed Zonemaster-GUI).

-2. Verify that the Zonemaster Web GUI is shown with the text "Program versions" in its page footer.
+2. Verify that the Zonemaster-GUI is shown with the text "Program versions" in its page footer.

 3. Verify that when you mouse over this text the versions of the following